IoT technologies and protocols

 Dramatically reduces power consumption and cost and maintains a similar connectivity range as classic Bluetooth.
 BLE works natively across mobile operating systems and is fast becoming a favourite for consumer electronics due to its low cost and long battery life.

 This wired connection is a less expensive option that provides fast data connection and low latency.

 A wireless broadband communication standard for mobile devices and data terminals.
 LTE increases the capacity and speed of wireless networks and supports multicast and broadcast streams.

-A set of communication protocols using electromagnetic fields that allows two devices to communicate from within four centimeters of each other.
-NFC-enabled devices function as identity keycards and are commonly used for contactless mobile payments, ticketing, and smart cards.
+A set of communication protocols using electromagnetic fields that allows two devices to communicate from within four centimetres of each other.
+NFC-enabled devices function as identity keycards and are commonly used for contactless mobile payments, ticketing and smart cards.

 Uses electromagnetic fields to track otherwise unpowered electronic tags.
 Compatible hardware supplies power and communicate with these tags, reading their information for identification and authentication.

 A standard across homes and offices.
 Although it’s an inexpensive option, it may not suit all scenarios due to its limited range and 24/7 energy consumption.

 The IoT technology stack part 3: